The Mechanics of

 makes it easier for you to follow the text.

-started a paragraph with Brian saying, “I’m going to church,” you might
+examples, if you started a paragraph with Brian saying, “I’m going to church,”

 Kevin replies, “Okay, see ya later,” these two lines of dialogue should be in